karlolukic/intro-to-data-science-with-R/README.md

 * Check out [this very cool video by Yihui Xie](https://www.rstudio.com/resources/rstudioconf-2020/one-r-markdown-document-fourteen-demos/) on what you can do with R Markdown!

-* Check out [this series of free video](https://www.rstudio.com/collections/rstudio-essentials/) from RStudio on how to code in R.
+* Check out [this series of free videos from RStudio](https://www.rstudio.com/collections/rstudio-essentials/) on how to code in R.

 ![](https://github.com/karlolukic/intro_to_data_science_with_r_2021_10_08/blob/main/04_misc/r_ufo_logo/r_ufo_logo.png?raw=true)